iota-community/IOTA-eXperience-Team/community/support_the_vision.md

 #### Reddit

-Upvoting and commenting on news to keep up to date with news around IOTA and the ecosystem
+Follow the community to keep up to date with news around IOTA and the ecosystem

 Difficulty level: **easy**